Anku5hk/Programmers_guide_to_Python/book.md

 multiline comment
 """
 ```
 * **Time Complexity**: It is used to measure how runtime of a function increases with the size input.
 Note that time complexity is not equal to execution time.
 It is used to calculate how a function will scale, given the number of inputs.
+Time Complexity for a smaller data/problem can be negligible or not necessary to be optimized, usually one should invest time in tuning time complexity for larger, time intensive problems or problem that require faster response time.
 A good time complexity [chart](https://www.bigocheatsheet.com/). </br>

   **Common Time Complexities in ascending order of their growing time.**
   1. O(1): Constant time. time does not increase at all.